 - Prioritize Communication and Quality Control: Avoid the most common rollout mistakes by establishing a single point of contact for your project and implementing quality checks at every stage.
 This ensures clear communication and prevents discovering costly defects or damage right before a store opening.

-What is Retail Fixture Logistics & Distribution?
+So, What Exactly is Retail Fixture Logistics?

 When you’re planning a multi-store rollout or a nationwide brand refresh, the custom fixtures are often the star of the show.
 But how do those perfectly crafted displays, counters, and shelving units get from the factory to hundreds of individual stores on time and in perfect condition?
 That’s where retail fixture logistics comes in.
 Think of it as the master plan that manages the entire journey of your fixtures, ensuring an efficient flow from the point of manufacturing to the final installation on your sales floor.
 It’s the behind-the-scenes work that makes a seamless, on-schedule opening possible.